-Setting Description Note

-Game Port Address Disabled Set the I/O base address for

-201 the ON board game port Default

-209 under this item.

-Midi Port Address Disabled Set the I/O address for the Default

-330 on board Midi port here.

-300

-If [Midi Port Address] is set to [330]/[300)] mode

-Midi Port IRQ 5 Select the IRQ that the

-10 Midi port uses under this Default

-them.
+Setting Description Note PWRON After PWR-Fail On The system will switch on when power comes back after a power failure.
+Off The system will remain off when power comes back after a power failure.
+Default Former-Sts The system will return to the state it was in before the power failure when power returns. (i.e: If the system was on, it will switch on again, if it was off, it will remain off) Game Port Address Disabled 201 209 Set the I/O base address for the ON board game port under this item.
+Default Midi Port Address Disabled 330 300 Set the I/O address for the on board Midi port here.
+Default If [Midi Port Address] is set to [330]/[300 )] mode Midi Port IRQ 5 Select the IRQ that the 10 Midi port uses under this them.
+Default